yutannihilation/savvy/README.md

 from the Japanese word “錆” (pronounced as `sàbí`), which means “Rust”.

 With savvy, you can automatically generate R functions from Rust code.
-This is an example of what savvy-powered function would look like.
+This is an example of what savvy-powered function would look like:

-**Rust**:
+**Rust**

 ``` rust
 use savvy::savvy;